 Nicky Wilkinson has recently returned from 25 years of living in East Europe and Africa.
 She has three married children and a grandson, for whom she and her husband were called to return to the UK.
 She has an interest in memoir-writing and advocacy for Zimbabwe, a beloved but broken nation.
 She has recently joined ACW and is excited about particpating as Administrator.

 Katherine lives in Sheffield and is married to Blessan, from Kerala, India, and they have two children.
-As well as writing stories that touch on social issues and explore the space where cultures cross, Katherine is an English and Creative Writing tutor.
+As well as writing stories that touch on social issues and explore the space where cultures cross, Katherine is a social entrepreneur and teacher.

 Rosemary is author of Wodka, or Tea with Milk, a historical novel set during the Solidarnosc years in Poland and a contributor to The Best of CafeLit 12.
 She has also had many short stories and flash pieces published online’ with CafeLit and Friday Flash Fiction, in print with Radgepacket and Scribble… and other markets.
 In real life, she is a retired computing lecturer, an Authorised Local Preacher at her local church and lives with her husband in Essex.
 Contact Rosemary here: